matteoferla/EV-A71-2A-elaborations/iteration-3A/README.md

 which gave 42 compounds (second table), which seem to converge on a cinnamic acid theme, which is not great for drug metabolism, but we can fix that, once we get activity.

+> This has only Enamine caboxylic acid VS, see future for possible variations (hence the `3D`)

 ### P1 pocket

 ### Native